jrenaldi79/prompts/README.md

 -   **`index.ts`**: A Supabase Edge Function written in TypeScript.
 This function serves as the API endpoint.
 It takes a user query, generates a vector embedding using the OpenAI API (`text-embedding-3-large`), and then calls the `hybrid_search` SQL function via RPC to retrieve the combined search results from the database.
 -   **`curl`**: Contains a sample cURL command for testing the `hybrid_search` edge function endpoint.

-## 🤖 `n8n` Directory
+## 🛠️ `n8n` Directory

 This directory contains JSON files for n8n.io, a workflow automation tool.
 These workflows demonstrate complex, multi-step AI agent and data processing pipelines.

 -   **`Image Analysis MCP.json`**: A workflow that exposes an image analysis tool via an MCP server.
 It uses Google's Gemini model to analyze images from URLs and generate structured, textual descriptions of their content, suitable for a knowledge base.
 -   **`Zep MCP.json`**: A comprehensive workflow that provides tools for interacting with the Zep long-term memory service through an MCP server.
-It allows an AI agent to manage knowledge "projects" (graphs), add and search memories for users or projects, and handle user creation.
+It allows an AI agent to manage knowledge base "projects" (graphs), add and search memories for users or projects, and handle user creation.
 -   **`agentic_system_parallelization.json`**: A workflow for an agentic system that refines search queries, conducts research, plans projects, generates content, and creates a Google Doc.
 It showcases parallel agent execution.
 -   **`interview_grader.json`**: A workflow designed to grade an interview transcript.
 It uses several documents (Laddering Technique, Interviewing Users, JTBD framework) as a knowledge base to provide detailed feedback and scoring.
 -   **`model_router.json`**: A workflow that acts as an intelligent router.
 It analyzes a user's query to determine its complexity and task type, then selects the most appropriate LLM from a list of Google, OpenAI, and Anthropic models to handle the request.